Ah yes, the famous Mount Batur sunrise trek. A must do for anyone who likes hiking or sunrises in Bali.

 - I’m not 100% sure I had appropriate shoes, but I also saw people in Keds and Converses, so I wasn’t the most unprepared person.

 Yes, Elissa’s current fitness levels > my current fitness levels by a landslide.
 At first, I hemmed and hawed when she added it to our list, but after I saw the pictures from Nicola at Polkadot Passport, I decided I could suck it up and hike an active volcano to get such a beautiful view.

 You spend a good hour and a half to two hours getting to one of the three main points in the dark with only a flashlight and, hopefully, an attentive guide to help you.
 It’s freezing cold at the top, though you can get a hot drink while you wait with the hundreds of other people who decided to do this trek as well.

 Also, you might run into some monkeys on the way down ;p

-More on the Mount Batur Sunrise Trek
+More on the Mt.
+Batur Sunrise Trek

 - We tipped our guide, Eka, because he was the best.
 I read 20-50,000 IDR is normal, but I think we each did 50,000 IDR a piece.
 He seemed so much more attentive than other guides we saw, and he literally held my hand for most of this hike.

-- Weather Tip: It.
+- It.
 Gets.
 COLD.
 Like windy, to your bones cold up at the top.
 Bring a proper jacket.
 Even my cargo jacket wasn’t enough to keep me warm, and we wound up waiting about an hour for the sunrise!

 Have you been on a sunrise hike before?